slatedb/slatedb/GOVERNANCE.md

 that is released to production.
 Committers are also able to publish SlateDB releases and approve RFCs.
 Approval requirements for these activities depends on the nature of the change:

-- RFCs and release proposals must be approved by two committers.
+- RFCs and release proposals must be approved by two committers other than the author of the request.
 - Committers may merge small, low-risk, uncontroversial PRs without any approval.
 - All other PRs must be approved by a SlateDB committer other than the author of the request.